 Taxes can sound intimidating, but the first-year approach is straightforward: learn the basics, keep records, and use official newcomer guidance.
 Even if your income situation is simple, filing taxes can matter for benefits and credits depending on your situation.

-A Practical Budget Framework
+A Practical Way to Plan Your Budget

 Instead of chasing perfect numbers, build a budget that can handle real life.
 Start with categories, then adjust after 30 days when you have local data.